IAABC Board of Directors

 He currently resides in Mystic, CT with his wife Jodi, two boys, two dogs, and a very understanding bunny.

-Danielle is a professional dog trainer and behavior consultant, working with dogs and cats through her business — CNY Pet Training & Behavior - in Upstate New York.
+Danielle is a professional dog trainer and behavior consultant, working with dogs and cats through her business — CNY Pet Training & Behavior.
 An active volunteer in her community, she consults regularly with local rescue organizations and animal welfare agencies.
-She has served on a variety of non-profit boards and is currently the board president, lead evaluator and therapy dog class instructor for Sunshine Friends, Inc. Therapy Pet Programs where she has volunteered for over 12 years.
+She has served on a variety of committees, task forces and non-profit boards.
+In addition to serving on the board of IAABC since 2012, she is currently the board president, lead evaluator and therapy dog class instructor for PAWS of CNY, Inc, a therapy pet organization with approximately 180 members, where she has volunteered for over 15 years.

 Danielle stays current on the latest training and behavior modification techniques by regularly attending workshops and seminars given by the leaders in the field.
-Danielle is a Certified Professional Dog Trainer - Knowledge Assessed, a Certified Behavior Consultant Canine - Knowledge Assessed, an Associate Certified Dog Behavior Consultant through IAABC, a Professional Member of APDT and an approved AKC Canine Good Citizen evaluator.
+Danielle is a Certified Professional Dog Trainer (CPDT-KA), a Certified Behavior Consultant Canine (CBCC-KA), an Associate Certified Dog Behavior Consultant (ACDBC), a Professional Member of APDT and an AKC Canine Good Citizen evaluator.

 Patti Thorp is a seasoned IT consultant who has ventured into canine behavior and training.
 While obtaining her Master’s degree in linguistics at the University of Pennsylvania, Patti began a career as an IT Project Manager and systems expert that has lasted for more than two decades.
 During this time, she has provided project and change management services for multiple private and not-for-profit organizations, managed numerous technical staff, and written for LAN Magazine.
 She has also donated numerous volunteer hours as a technical consultant to a variety of organizations, including several AKC conformation clubs.